 In a large mixing bowl, add the cooked chicken, par-cooked broccoli, cooked rice, 1 cup of the shredded cheese, and the prepared creamy sauce.
 Stir until evenly combined.
 Transfer to a 9×13 inch baking dish.

 Top with remaining 1 cup of shredded cheese.
-Cover with foil and bake for 25 minutes.
-Remove the foil and bake for 5-8 more minutes until bubbly.
-Let cool slightly and serve your chicken broccoli rice casserole while the cheese is still melty!
+Tightly cover with foil and bake for 25 minutes.
+Remove foil, then bake uncovered for 5-8 more minutes until the cheese is fully melted and bubbly.

 Tips for Success